Fattcat/CrosshairGUI/README.md

 # CrosshairGUI
-borred from default Crosshair ? try CrosshairGUI with fully customizable system
+- for educational purposes only!
 # warning
   - iam not responsible for any bans, cooldowns, other ...
-- created for CS2, other gaming
+  - created for testing and learning